shidel/PkgTools/README.md

 # PkgTools

-DOS Utilities released to package management on FreeDOS
+Some general package information and management utilities for FreeDOS